dannyjtaylor/SlashGather-Discord-Bot/SETUP.md

 **Important:**
 - Replace `your_username` and `your_password` with your actual MongoDB credentials
 - Replace the cluster URL with your actual cluster URL from Step 2
+- For production deployments, store the production URI/DB name (e.g. `gatherdb`) in Secret Manager instead of the `.env` file
 - Never commit the `.env` file to git (it's already in `.gitignore`)

 ## Testing Your Connection